This story sounds sickeningly like the others.

 Victor Higgs was working as the Boarding Master – a position which afforded him practically unlimited access to the students.
 He was a predator at the school, so much so that students banded together to protect each other from this monster.

-At Riverview Higgs would have boys brought to his office under the guise of one-on-one “chats”.
+At Riverview, Victor Higgs would have boys brought to his room to sit with him on his bed for a lesson on sex and masturbation.
+Higgs was a big, fat man who was nicknamed ‘Porky’.
+His awkward bedroom chats were called ‘Porky talks’ by the boarders.
 These chats would turn sinister when the students were ordered to undress and perform sexual acts.

-Thanks to the bravery of one of his victims Higgs was sentenced on the 23rd of November to a minimum of 7 years jail time for his 16 horrific abuse charges against six boarding school students.
+Thanks to the bravery of one of his victims Victor Higgs was sentenced to a minimum of 7 years jail time for his 16 horrific abuse charges against six boarding school students.

 He is a vindictive predator who was so cowardly he couldn’t look his victims in the eyes as he was led from the court.